Information Design for Congested Social Services: Optimal Need-Based Persuasion: Mechanism Comparisons

-Our main result in this section is the following proposition which provides the necessary and sufficient conditions on arrival rates under which the full-information and no-information mechanisms are Pareto-dominated. \begin{proposition}[Power of information design] The following statements hold. \begin{enumerate} \item For any $\lambda_\high \geq 0$, there exists $\bar{\Lambda}_\low(\lambda_\high) \in (0, 1- \lambda_\high]$ such that the full-information mechanism $\fim$ is Pareto-dominated by a signaling mechanism if and only if $\lambda_\low \in [\bar{\Lambda}_\low(\lambda_\high),1]$.
-Furthermore, we have $\bar{\Lambda}_\low(\lambda_\high) \geq (1-\lambda_\high) \tfrac{u_\low(m_\fim-1)}{ u_\low(0) - \sum_{k=1}^{m_\fim-1} \lambda_\high^k (u_\low(k-1) - u_\low(k))} > 0$. \item The no-information mechanism $\nim$ is Pareto-dominated by a signaling mechanism if and only if $\lambda_\high \in [0 , \bar{\Lambda}_\high)$, where $\bar{\Lambda}_\high <1 $ is the unique root of the function $x \to \sum_{k \in \NN} x^k u_\low(k)$. \end{enumerate} \end{proposition} The preceding result states that as long as the arrival rate $\lambda_\low$ of type-$\low$ users is sufficiently high, the welfare of both types can be improved using information design, as compared to full-information sharing.
-As we discuss below (after stating Theorem~\ref{thm:full-info-comparison}), under sufficiently high $\lambda_\low$, the negative externality that a type-$\low$ user imposes on other type-$\low$ users exceeds the utility she receives from the service; in such settings not revealing all the information about the state helps the type-$\low$ users to internalize this negative externality.
-On the other hand, as long as the arrival rate $\lambda_\high$ of type-$\high$ is not too high, information design can improve the welfare over no-information sharing.
-In this case, information design helps by providing enough state information to correlate type-$\low$ users' actions with the queue-state.
-Taken together, the result implies that information design has a unambiguously positive role for welfare improvement in settings where the type composition of user population is fairly balanced.
+The preceding result states that as long as the arrival rate $\lambda_\low$ of $\low$-type users is sufficiently high, the welfare of both types can be improved using information design, as compared to full-information sharing.
+As we discuss below (after stating Theorem~\ref{thm:full-info-comparison}), under sufficiently high $\lambda_\low$, the negative externality that a $\low$-type user imposes on other $\low$-type users exceeds the utility she receives from the service; in such settings not revealing all the information about the state helps the $\low$-type users to internalize this negative externality. \vmredit{To illustrate the benefit of information design in such a regime, the second part of the proposition places a lower bound on the welfare gain of each type under certain conditions on the utility functions of the two types.} On the other hand, as long as the arrival rate $\lambda_\high$ of $\high$-type is not too high, information design can improve the welfare over no-information sharing.
+In this case, information design helps by providing enough state information to correlate $\low$-type users' actions with the queue-state.
+Taken together, the result implies that information design has an unambiguously positive role for welfare improvement in settings where the type composition of user population is fairly balanced.

 We defer the complete proof of Proposition~\ref{prop:info-design-power} to Appendix~\ref{ap:comparison}.
-The proof relies on two intermediate results that have a similar dichotomous structure, characterizing when each of the two benchmarks is Pareto-dominant.
+The proof relies on two intermediate results that have a similar dichotomous structure, characterizing when each of the two benchmarks is Pareto efficient.
 We devote the rest of this section to discussing (and proving) the two results, and their relation to our main proposition.
+The proofs of both results are given in Appendix~\ref{ap:comparison}.